agegechkori/algo-rust/README.md

-# algo-rust
+# Algorithms in Rust

-Algorithms implemented in Rust
+Algorithms implemented in Rust.